1

 What does an assistant treasurer do?

 An assistant treasurer supports the treasurer in managing an organization's financial activities, including cash management, financial reporting, and compliance.
-They often handle tasks such as preparing financial documents, monitoring budgets, and using financial software to ensure accurate record-keeping.
+They often handle tasks such as preparing financial documents, monitoring budgets, and assisting with investment activities, requiring strong organizational and financial skills.
+The role may also involve using financial software and collaborating with other finance team members.

 What are the key skills and qualifications needed to thrive as an Assistant to the Treasurer, and why are they important?